esmbly/esmbly/docs/getting-started.md

 ![](/.github/assets/getting-started-part-2.gif)

 ## Further reading
-- Check out [Using the CLI](/docs/using-the-cli) for further details about how to configure Embly.
+- Check out [Using the CLI](/docs/using-the-cli.md) for further details about how to configure Embly.
-- Look at the documentation for your selected transformers for details about how to use it.
+- Look at the documentation for your selected transformers for details about how to use them.